Smoking cessation requires sticking to tried and tested ways and moving fast

-So, although smoking addiction is basically the same as other addictions and requires the same basic approach, there are a couple of nuances which lead to a subtly different approach to smoking cessation therapy.
+So, although smoking cessation is basically the same as other addictions and requires the same basic approach, there are a couple of nuances which lead to a subtly different approach to smoking cessation therapy.

 Direct smoking cessation work can therefore move much more quickly than other addictions (though there are exceptions – see Lyn’s story in Case Studies).
 My experience is that one or two sessions of therapy is normally sufficient – assuming that the general level of motivation is high enough or can be raised.